 Images in the body

-Paste a screenshot or copied image straight into an Entry's body — it appears instantly, syncs in the background, and works offline.
+Paste, drag, or upload an image straight into an Entry's note — it appears instantly, syncs in the background, and works offline.

-You can drop images into the body of any Entry by pasting from your clipboard.
-The image shows up the moment you paste — no upload spinner blocking you, no wait — and Kaizendex quietly syncs it to your account in the background so it's there on every device.
+You can add images to the body of any Entry three ways: paste from your clipboard, drag-and-drop a file in, or use the /Image command.
+The image shows up the moment you add it — no upload spinner blocking you, no wait — and Kaizendex quietly syncs it to your account in the background so it's there on every device.

 The image appears immediately, sized to its natural width.